 If you feel inclined to use a pre-designed graphic, the following instructions should guide your next steps.

-1. Establish Your Workspace and Choose an Operational Diagram
+1. Establish Your Workspace and Choose a Diagram

 First, adjust your workspace for the best possible visibility for your operational diagram.
 Head to the Layout section, choose Orientation, and switch to Landscape mode.